 - Centers for Disease Control and Prevention: COVID-19 Vaccine Page (Information for the Public and Healthcare Professionals)

 - The Vaccine Education Center: Questions and Answers about COVID-19 Vaccines

 - Vaccinate Your Family and Other Medical/Public Health Experts: COVID-19 and COVID-19 Vaccines

-Only the Pfizer vaccine is currently approved for use in children aged 12 to 17.
-When registering for your appointment, please select a clinic that is administering the Pfizer vaccine.
+Only the Pediatric Pfizer vaccine is currently approved for use in children aged 5 to 11.
+When registering for your appointment, please select a clinic that is administering the Pediatric Pfizer vaccine.
 All minors (under age 18) that are to be vaccinated MUST be physically accompanied by a parent or legal guardian.

 How can I get a copy of my COVID-19 vaccination record?

 If you were vaccinated in PA and have an immunization record in PA SIIS (Pennsylvania’s Immunization Registry) you must call an OPH Public Health Center or email firstname.lastname@example.org and include full name, date of birth, contact number, and email address.
 We will not accept walk-ins.
 If your request can be processed, you will be informed when and where you can pick up your vaccination record or card.
 We will not mail COVID-19 vaccination cards to you.

 Locations and Hours:

 - Tuesday - Friday from 8:00 am - 12:30 pm & 1:30 pm - 3:00 pm (this service is not available on Mondays)